-Over time, Active Directory will have obsolete users, computers and group accounts.
+Over time, Active Directory will have stale users, computers, and group accounts.

-To keep Active Directory secure and tidy you need to find these obsolete accounts and remove them.
+To keep Active Directory secure and tidy you need to find these stale accounts and remove them.

-I have some cleanup tools available on my tools and resource page.
+I have some cleanup tools available on my ad tools page

 I run this cleanup process once a month.